carlospdeev/SQL_Notes/00-instructions.md

 ### - Table creation

-We will use the argument "Create table" we must remember
+We will use the argument "Create table " we must remember